Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

 where $[x]_+ \ldef \max\set{x,0}$ and $p(\sigma, \sigma) = 1 - \sum_{\sigma' \in \cS} p(\sigma, \sigma')$.
 Notice that, for each realization of the magnetic field $h$, the Markov chain is ergodic and reversible with respect to the Gibbs measure $\mu$.

-Various stationary and dynamic aspects of the random field Curie-Weiss model has been studied.
-In particular, the metastable behaviour of this model has been analyzed in great detail in \cite{BEGK01,BBI09,BBI12}, where the potential theoretic approach was used to compute precisely metastable exit times and to prove the asymptotic exponential distribution of normalized metastable exit times.
-For an excellent review we refer to the recent monograph \cite[Chapter~14 and 15]{BdH15}.
-Estimates on the spectral gap has been derived in \cite{MP98} in the particular simple cases where the random field takes only two values $\pm \varepsilon$ and the parameters are chosen in such a way that only two minima are present.
+Various stationary and dynamic aspects of the random field Curie--Weiss model has been studied.
+In particular, the metastable behavior of this model has been analyzed in great detail in \cite{BEGK01,BBI09,BBI12}, where the potential theoretic approach was used to compute precise metastable exit times and to prove the asymptotic exponential distribution of normalized metastable exit times.
+For an excellent review we refer to the recent monograph \cite[Chapters~14 and 15]{BdH15}.
+Estimates on the spectral gap have been derived in \cite{MP98} in the particular simple cases where the random field takes only two values $\pm \varepsilon$ and the parameters are chosen in such a way that only two minima are present.